Keyboard shortcuts

 You’re right that at its core, this is about making data available to augment LLM context - which is what RAG does.
 However:

-• MCP solves the “how do we get the data to the assistant?” problem (the connection and discovery layer)
+• MCP solves the connection and discovery layer: how to get the data to the assistant

-• RAG solves the “how do we find the right data within a large corpus?” problem (the relevance filtering layer)
+• RAG solves the relevance filtering layer: how to find the right data within a large corpus

 • Cerebro needs both layers: